The timing of the qualifying races for the 2016 Rio Olympics

 small mammals including rabbits.

-The legality issues of homosexual relationships in the UK
+The laws about homosexual relationships in the UK are real.

-of consent for gay sexual relationships from 21 to 18 in the UK in 1994.
+The age of consent for gay sexual relationships was lowered from 21 to 18 in

-Equality of age of consent was finally achieved in 2001.
-The Civil Partnership Act
+1994.
+Equality of age of consent came in 2001.
+Single-sex couples could register

 The Book of Thoth is a fable.
 In ancient Egyptian mythology,

 the god Djehuty (Thoth) is a great magician and the inventor of writing.

 Flex-foot blades are used by runners.
 Carbon fibre blades